wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

 Definitions:
     - ``output/myagent.wpk`` is the name of the output WPK package.
-    - ``path/to/wpkcert.pem`` is the path to SSL certificate.
+    - ``path/to/wpkcert.pem`` is the path to the SSL certificate.
-    - ``path/to/wpkcert.key`` is the path to SSL certificate's key.
+    - ``path/to/wpkcert.key`` is the path to the SSL certificate's key.
-    - ``path/to/wazuhagent.msi`` is the path to MSI file, downloaded in step 3.
+    - ``path/to/wazuhagent.msi`` is the path to the MSI file downloaded in step 3.
     - ``path/to/upgrade.bat`` is the path to the upgrade.bat file.
-Find an example at src/win32 within wazuh repository.
+Find an example in src/win32 in the Wazuh repository.
     - ``path/to/do_upgrade.ps1`` is the path to the do_upgrade.ps1 file.
-Find an example at src/win32 within wazuh repository.
+Find an example in src/win32 in the Wazuh repository.

 MacOS WPK